krjoha/pine-grove/content/posts/intro-to-ml-workshop-tech-boras/index.en.md

 print(iowa_model.predict(X.head()))
 ```

-This code demonstrates the core ML workflow: load data, select features, train a model, make predictions.
-The Kaggle course explains each step in detail.
+This demonstrates the basic ML workflow: load data, select features, train a model, make predictions.
+The Kaggle course breaks down each step.

 ## Key Concepts from the Workshop

-These are the fundamental insights every developer needs to understand about machine learning.
+These are the fundamental insights that we disussed during the workshop.
+If you understand these, you're ahead of most people talking about AI.

 ### Machine Learning is Pattern Recognition

-At its core, ML uses algorithms to find patterns in historical data.
-You feed the algorithm examples, and it learns to recognize patterns that can be applied to new, unseen data.

-This is different from traditional programming, where you explicitly write the rules.
+ML algorithms find patterns in historical data.
+You feed them examples, and they learn to recognize patterns that apply to new, unseen data.
+This differs from traditional programming, where you write explicit rules.
 In ML, the algorithm discovers the rules from data.

-### The Core Assumption: History Applies to the Future
+### History Repeats itself

+ML models rely on one important assumption:

+{{< admonition tip "Assumption" >}}
-ML models operate on a critical assumption: **the patterns in your historical data will apply to future data**.
+The patterns in your historical data will apply to future data.
+{{< /admonition >}}

-If the underlying patterns change, your model will fail.
-This is why ML works well for stable domains (predicting house prices, detecting spam) but struggles in rapidly changing environments.
+When the underlying patterns change, your model fails.
+ML works well for stable domains like predicting house prices or detecting spam.
+It struggles in rapidly changing environments.
+It is not magic.

-Understanding this assumption helps you identify where ML will work and where it won't.

-### Evaluation is Everything
+{{< admonition warning "Critical Rule" >}}

-You must **always evaluate your model on unseen data**.
-This is non-negotiable.
+Always evaluate your model on unseen data.
+No exceptions.

+{{< /admonition >}}
-If you train a model on data and test it on the same data, you're measuring how well the model memorized, not how well it predicts.
-Use a validation or test set to measure real performance.

-A model that performs well on training data but poorly on new data is useless.
+Train on data and test on the same data?
+You're measuring memorization, not prediction.
+Use a test set to measure real performance.
+A model that performs well on training data but fails on new data is worthless.

-## Hype vs. Reality: AI, ML, and Data

-The workshop addressed the gap between the current AI hype and practical reality.

-### Artificial Intelligence is Often Hype
+### AI is Overrated

-AI is a powerful field, but the current buzz is high.
-For most businesses, practical supervised machine learning is more relevant than chasing the latest AI trends.
+AI is powerful, but the current buzz outpaces reality.
+For most businesses, practical supervised machine learning solves more problems than chasing the latest AI trends.

+{{< admonition note "The hype bubble" >}}
-The reality: AI is often **unprofitable for most companies** and is currently heavily subsidized by venture capital.
-Focus on solving real problems with proven techniques before chasing hype.
+AI is **unprofitable for most companies** and heavily subsidized by venture capital.
+Focus on solving real problems with proven techniques first.
+{{< /admonition >}}

-### Data is Still Gold
+### Data is Your Moat

-The real value and the hardest part of machine learning is acquiring and cleaning good data.
+The real value in machine learning is data.
+Acquiring and cleaning good data is the hardest part.

+{{< admonition success "Competitive Advantage" >}}
-A unique, high-quality dataset is what **builds a competitive moat**, not just the model itself.
+A unique, high-quality dataset **builds a competitive moat**.
 Anyone can train a model.
-Few have unique, valuable data.
+Few companies have unique, valuable data.
+{{< /admonition >}}

-Invest in your data infrastructure and data quality.
+Invest in data infrastructure and data quality.
 That's where sustainable competitive advantage lives.

-## Start Your Journey

-Machine learning is accessible.
-Start with the [Kaggle Intro to Machine Learning course](https://www.kaggle.com/learn/intro-to-machine-learning), understand that ML is pattern recognition, and remember that your data is your most valuable asset.

-The workshop showed that you don't need a PhD to start using ML.
-You need curiosity, a willingness to learn by doing, and an understanding of the fundamentals.

-Get started today.
+{{< image src="participants.webp" caption="Participants working through hands-on ML exercises" >}}

+## Machine Learning Consulting in Borås

+This workshop was the first in a series at University of Borås focused on practical AI and machine learning for developers.
+I provide AI and data engineering consulting for businesses in Borås and throughout Sweden.
+If you need help implementing machine learning solutions or want to cut through the AI hype to find what actually works for your business, reach out.